 top of page

-Laura Santamaria (she/her) is a Colombian-American soprano from West Palm Beach, FL.
-She is a recent recipient of the Richard Gaddes Career Award from Opera Theatre of Saint Louis—for the second consecutive year—and was named a 2024 Florida District Winner in the Metropolitan Opera Laffont Competition.
-In 2025, she was also a semifinalist in the James Toland Vocal Arts Competition.
+Laura is a two-time recipient of the Richard Gaddes Career Award from Opera Theatre of Saint Louis and was named a 2024 Florida District Winner in the Metropolitan Opera Laffont Competition.
+In 2025, she was a semifinalist in the James Toland Vocal Arts Competition and received the Award for Best Performance of a Contemporary Work at the Calliope's Call Young Singer Competition.

 bottom of page